psspowers/BlossomV2.0/docs/DOCUMENTATION_INDEX.md

 ---

 ### 📋 PASSWORD_RECOVERY_IMPLEMENTATION_GUIDE.md
-**Step-by-step implementation guide for password recovery**
+**Implementation guide for password recovery — IMPLEMENTED (v3.5)**

-**NEW - March 2026**
+**Status**: Feature is fully implemented and deployed as of v3.5.
+This guide documents the implementation decisions and can be used for testing, auditing, or understanding the recovery flow.

 **Contents**:
-- Phase-by-phase implementation instructions with code samples
-- PasswordResetModal component (complete implementation)
+- PasswordResetModal component (launched from "Forgot password?" link)
-- ResetPasswordPage component (complete implementation)
+- ResetPasswordPage component (handles `/reset-password` route post-email-click)
 - Email template configuration in Supabase
-- Comprehensive testing checklist (end-to-end and edge cases)
+- Testing checklist (end-to-end and edge cases)
-- Deployment checklist and rollback plan
+- Deployment checklist
-- Success metrics to track
-- Support documentation templates

 **When to read**:
-- Implementing password recovery feature
+- Auditing the password recovery implementation
-- Adding password reset UI components
+- Testing auth flows end-to-end
+- Understanding the recovery UX design decisions
 - Configuring Supabase email templates
-- Testing auth flows end-to-end
-- Deploying authentication updates

 **Key Audience**: Frontend developers, QA engineers, DevOps engineers